The Co-operative Travel: Joint venture

 It was announced in 2010, that Co-op Group Travel 1 Ltd. and Midlands Co-op Travel Ltd. would merge with the retail branches of Thomas Cook Group.
 The joint venture did not include the latter's tour operating arm, which remained wholly within the Thomas Cook Group.
 The new network was 66.5%-owned by Thomas Cook, 30%-owned by The Co-operative Group and 3.5%-owned by Central England Co-operative.
 Both chains retained their own branding, except for the small number of Thomas Cook's "Going Places" shops which were rebranded as The Co-operative Travel.
 The partnership arrangement helped to retain the heritage and ethics of The Co-operative brand and to ensure the consistency of message.

 The merger included the Co-operative's home-working division, Future Travel Limited, trading as "The Co-operative Personal Travel Advisors".
 These consultants worked from home, primarily by telephone, providing the same range of services as the High Street branches but for extended opening hours.

 In 2010, the Office of Fair Trading (OFT) was given 45 working days to review whether to formally oppose the merger.
 The Office of Fair Trading requested a referral from the European Commission and, in turn, referred the case to the Competition Commission in March 2011.
 In July 2011, it was announced that the Competition Commission raised no objections to the merger.
 As a result of the merger, the business became part of the Thomas Cook Group.

-In 2016 the Co-operative Group decided that having a minority stake in a travel business no longer fit with its strategy and said that it would exercise its option to quit the joint venture.
+In 2016, the Co-operative Group decided that having a minority stake in a travel business no longer fit with its strategy and said that it would exercise its option to quit the joint venture.
 Thomas Cook announced it would buy out the stakes owned by The Co-operative Group and Central England Co-operative, taking full control of the retail network and rebranding the high street travel stores that had operated under the Co-operative brand gradually during 2017–18.
 Thomas Cook's UK travel agencies were sold to Hays Travel in 2019 after Thomas Cook had been liquidated.

 While it was involved in the joint venture, Central England Co-operative continued to operate a network of Co-operative Travel branches which were managed separately from Thomas Cook.
 This arose from the 2013 merger of the Midlands Co-operative Society which had joined the venture and the Anglia Regional Co-operative Society which continued to operate its travel branches independently.

 Operations

-The Co-operative Travel offered package holidays, city breaks, hotels, flights, cruises and skiing holidays to a wide range of destinations.
+The Co-operative Travel offered a range of services including package holidays, city breaks, hotels, flights, cruises, and skiing holidays.
 Foreign exchange services were also available, including American Express traveller's cheques.
-The Co-operative Travel Cash Passport was issued by Travelex; travel insurance was underwritten by White Horse Insurance Ireland.
+The Co-operative Travel Cash Passport was issued by Travelex, and travel insurance was underwritten by White Horse Insurance Ireland.
 All flights and flight-inclusive holidays were financially protected by the ATOL scheme.